Rokyyz/Reddit_replica/README.md

 - **Algorithm Design:** The algorithm for editing a comment involves parsing form data, retrieving comment information, checking user authorization, updating the comment content, committing the transaction, and responding to the user, all of which are well-defined steps executed to accomplish the task.

 ## Delete comment System (SC2)

+Similarly with the edit comment system a user might want to delete a comment made given a reason, thus, by pressing a button, the comment should be deleted for every user able to view a post where that coment was initially made.

 1. **Route Definition:**
    ```python